-Ubah Medical Academy opened its doors in the Fall of the 2004-2005 school year with approximately 90 students in Minneapolis.
-The school district now serves over 300 students in downtown Hopkins.
+Ubah Academy opened its doors in the Fall of the 2004-2005 school year with approximately 90 students in Minneapolis.
+The school district now serves about 300 students at its facility in downtown Hopkins.
 Students reside in Minneapolis, St. Paul, and surrounding suburbs.

-Ubah Medical Academy has been able to sustain enrollment by providing students with a rigorous education in a safe environment.
-The district's graduation rate of 100% last year and our 2021 graduates receiving over 4.1 million dollars in scholarships is testimony to Ubah Medical Academy's stability.
+Ubah Academy has been able to sustain enrollment by providing students with a rigorous education in a safe environment.
+The district's graduation rate of 95% last year and our 2023 graduates receiving over 4 million dollars in scholarships is testimony to Ubah Medical Academy's stability.